Explore ViiV Healthcare

 ViiV Healthcare is committed to reducing stigma and improving access to care for Latinx gay, bisexual and trans men living with and affected by HIV.

 Although major advancements in research and treatment have been made in the past three decades, Latinx communities continue to be disproportionately impacted by HIV.
-HIV, AIDS and the fear and stigma that go with them, directly impact more than an estimated 186,900 US Latino men who have sex with men (MSM).1 While overall HIV rates have decreased or plateaued in recent years, there have been trends of increasing diagnoses among Latino gay and bisexual men, including in gay and bisexual men aged 25 years and older.2,3,4 One in five men were diagnosed late with HIV and AIDS concurrently.5 It is clear that the standard of care is not benefitting everyone equally.6
+HIV, AIDS and the fear and stigma that go with them directly impact more than 195,000 Hispanic/Latino men in the U.S. and its territories, including Puerto Rico.1 While overall HIV diagnoses have decreased or plateaued in recent years, there have been trends of increasing diagnoses among Hispanic/Latino gay and bisexual men.2 One in five newly diagnosed Hispanic/Latino gay and bisexual men were diagnosed late, with HIV and AIDS concurrently.3 It is clear that the standard of care is not benefitting everyone equally.4

-Since our inception 10 years ago, ViiV Healthcare has been solely focused on HIV and AIDS as part of our mission to ensure no person at risk of or living with HIV is left behind.
-As part of our commitment to support communities most affected by HIV, we have collected vital research and information through our Latinx listening initiative to inform activities, seed funding and programming that supports Latinx gay, bisexual, queer and trans men.
-Our goal is to ensure that this community receives care that reflects the diversity of their identities, challenges, desires, health settings and environments.
+Since our inception more than a decade ago, ViiV Healthcare has been solely focused on HIV and AIDS as part of our mission to ensure no person at risk of or living with HIV is left behind.
+As part of our commitment to support communities most affected by HIV, we have collected vital research and information through our Latinx Listening Initiative to inform activities, seed funding and programming that supports Latinx gay, bisexual, queer and trans men.
+Our goal is to ensure that these communities receive care that reflects the diversity of their identities, challenges, desires, health settings and environments.

-Responding to the urgency of the epidemic and direct community requests, ViiV Healthcare launched a series of seed grants in 2017 to provide support to the community.
-Positive Action for Latinx Men is a community-giving initiative in support of Latino gay, bisexual, queer and trans men focusing on:
+Responding to the urgency of the epidemic and direct community requests, ViiV Healthcare launched a series of seed grants in 2018 to provide support to the community.
+Positive Action for Latinx Men is a community-giving initiative that supports Latinx gay, bisexual, queer and trans men focusing on:

 - Building and elevating Latinx leadership in the HIV community, locally and nationally, to strengthen unity and mobilize the community to work collectively, lessening the impact that HIV has on men’s lives;